SherG/tester1/site/content/post/how-to-judge-an-exercise-or-diet-product.md

 That’s a huge subject that can’t be handled adequately here.
 In the space of this short article, however, I would like to address the most common error people make regarding fitness and diet claims.

+> Follow the work of respected physicians who are experts in baby boomer fitness.

 If there is only one caveat you should pay attention to let it be this: anecdotal evidence is neither proof of causation nor correlation.

 ## Diet and Fitness Success Stories

 Take claims of “miraculous” and “effortless” fat loss for instance.

 Given that a pound of fat represents 3,500 calories of stored energy, how realistic is it that any one of us can lose more then 2-3 pounds of fat per week?

 And yet many products  are marketed as helping users lose much more than this.